-We arrived into Entebbe Uganda at 10:30 at night.
-It was very warm, and extremely muggy.
+We arrived in Entebbe Uganda at 10:30 at night.
+It was very warm and extremely muggy.
 I knew it was going to be a hot week in Uganda.
-We stayed the first night in a small modest hotel, and got up early for our 3 hour journey North to Jinja.
+We stayed the first night in a small modest hotel and got up early for our 3-hour journey North to Jinja.

 In Jinja, we headed to St. Ameria Orphanage and school.
 There are 40 children who live in the orphanage, and about 310 children in the St. Ameria school.
 Almost all of the children in the home and school are AIDS orphans, having lost both parents.

 The staff and children welcomed us with traditional African greetings and a powerful program of music and Dance.
 St. Ameria transforms orphans from the grief of AIDS to hope in God!

 Edith Found Me